Multidisciplinary Design Optimization Approach to Integrated Space Mission Planning and Spacecraft Design: Case Study: Human Lunar Exploration Campaign

-Although our formulation of the integrated mission planning and subsystem-level spacecraft design has not been directly tackled in the literature, we can extend straightforwardly a state-of-the-art approach for a similar problem as a benchmark to evaluate our newly proposed method.
+While our formulation of the integrated mission planning and subsystem-level spacecraft design has not been directly tackled in the literature, we can extend a state-of-the-art approach for a similar problem straightforwardly as a benchmark to evaluate our newly proposed method.
+The identified approach is the embedded optimization method by Taylor \cite{taylor2007phd}, which was demonstrated to be more efficient than directly solving the original integrated MINLP problem using a global optimizer.
+In this paper, the method is modified to solve the case study problem more efficiently.

-The identified state-of-the-art approach is the embedded optimization method by Taylor \cite{taylor2007phd}, which was demonstrated to be more efficient than directly solving the original integrated MINLP problem using a global optimizer.
-With the embedded optimization method, the spacecraft variables are separated from the whole problem and determined by a metaheuristics algorithm.
-At every iteration, the metaheuristics algorithm picks the payload and propellant capacity of $N$ vehicles, and the corresponding spacecraft dry mass is then calculated as a function of them, following the spacecraft subproblem procedure.
-After obtaining the feasible vehicle design, these values are fed to the space mission planning problem, which is solved by the MILP optimizer.
-Unlike the all-in-one formulation, the vehicle parameters are fixed within the space mission planning part.
-Then, the corresponding objective function value is returned to the metaheuristic optimizer for the evaluation for the next iteration.
-As a result, the metaheuristics only handles an optimization problem with $2N$ variables (i.e., the payload capacity and propellant capacity for each spacecraft), where the evaluation of the constraints and the determination of the remaining variables are handled by the embedded MILP solver.
+In the original formulation of the embedded optimization, all spacecraft variables are separated from the problem and determined by a metaheuristics algorithm.
+However, in our problem, the spacecraft dry mass is constrained and can be uniquely determined by the payload and propellant capacity.
+Hence, we let the metaheuristics algorithm pick only the payload and propellant capacity of $N$ types of vehicles, and calculate the corresponding spacecraft dry mass by the spacecraft sizing constraint.
+This process reduces the number of variables from 3$N$ to 2$N$ and turns the constrained problem into an unconstrained one.
+After obtaining the feasible vehicle design, these values are fed to the space mission planning problem, which is solved by the specialized MILP optimizer.
+Unlike the all-in-one formulation, the vehicle parameters are fixed within the mission planning part.
+Then, the corresponding objective function value (i.e., IMLEO) is returned to the metaheuristic optimizer for the evaluation for the next iteration.
+As a result, the metaheuristics only handles an unconstrained optimization problem with $2N$ variables (i.e., the payload capacity and propellant capacity for $N$ spacecraft), where the evaluation of the constraints and the determination of the remaining variables are handled by the embedded MILP solver.
+When the problem is infeasible with the chosen spacecraft design, a predetermined large positive number is returned as the objective function value, following the death-penalty constraint handling \cite{DeathPenalty}; this method is chosen because the large number of constraints in the problem makes other methods (e.g., repair-based methods) challenging or inapplicable.
 The problem to be optimized by the metaheuristic solver is expressed as Eq. \eqref{heuristics}.